They are natural chemical compounds that the pancreas secretes and whose function is to break down proteins, fats, and carbohydrates.

 The pancreatic enzyme is usually started with a low dose and gradually increased if symptoms do not resolve.

-It is best to start with the smallest possible dose and adjust the dose according to the patient’s response.
+It is best to start with the smallest possible dose and adjust the amount according to the patient’s response.

-The amount of pancreatic enzymes required will vary with the amount of food eaten, and may need to be increased for larger meals.
+The number of pancreatic enzymes required will vary with the amount of food eaten and may need to be increased for larger meals.